 An e-consultation can get you an opinion from a top mesothelioma specialist without having to travel.Chat Now

 Veterans who served full-time and were not dishonorably discharged are eligible for VA benefits.
 There are specific VA forms that must be submitted, and a Claims Agent can help make sure the forms are completed and filed correctly.

 Eligibility for most VA benefits is based on discharge from active military service under other-than-dishonorable conditions.
 Full-time service as a member of the Marine Corps, Army, Navy, Air Force or Coast Guard makes you eligible.
-Also eligible are commissioned officers of the Public Health Service, Environmental Science Services Administration, National Oceanic and Atmospheric Administration, and its predecessor, the Coast and Geodetic Survey.back to the top
+Also eligible are commissioned officers of the Public Health Service and National Oceanic and Atmospheric Administration.back to the top

 Veterans Service Organization (VSO) Accredited Representatives and Claims Agents are advocates accredited by the VA to assist veterans in filing for benefits with the VA.
 They can also assist the veteran in substantiating their claims by helping the veteran write a detailed exposure summary, a necessity when filing for asbestos-related diseases.back to the top

 A completed VA Form 21-526 with an accompanying asbestos exposure summary.